Best solar feed-in tariffs

 Tango Energy 0c 0c

-Feed-in tariffs are for residential customers on a single rate tariff in Sydney on the Ausgrid network.
-Accurate as of March 2024.
+Feed-in Tariffs are for residential customers on a single rate tariff in Sydney on the Ausgrid network.
+Accurate as of December 2024.

-The NSW regulator recommends a feed-in tariff of at least 7.7c to 9.4c/kWh, however as you can see, only some retailers exceed this suggestion.
+The NSW regulator recommends a solar feed-in tariff of at least 7.7c to 9.4c/kWh, however only some retailers exceed this suggestion.
 Most of the better-known retailers in the state also offer specialised solar products.

 QLD